 Space-filling models don't attempt to depict the bonds, but show the relative sizes of the atoms and general shape of the molecule, at the expense of hiding some of the atoms.

 Note how this shows CH4 to be roughly spherical.

 [U. Alberta ]

 Finally, we get to see one!
 In 2009, IBM scientists in Switzerland succeeded in imaging a real molecule, using a technique known as atomic force microscopy in which an atoms-thin metallic probe is drawn ever-so-slightly above the surface of an immobilized pentacene molecule cooled to nearly absolute zero.
 In order to improve the image quality, a molecule of carbon monoxide was placed on the end of the probe.

 The image produced by the AFM probe is shown at the very bottom.
 What is actually being imaged is the surface of the electron clouds of the molecule, which consists of five fused hexagonal rings of carbon atoms with hydrogens on its periphery.
-The tiny bumps that correspond to these hydrogen atom attest to the remarkable resolution of this experiment.
+The tiny bumps that correspond to these hydrogen atoms attest to the remarkable resolution of this experiment.

 The purpose of rendering a molecular structure in a particular way is not to achieve "realism" (whatever that might be), but rather to convey useful information of some kind.
 Modern computer rendering software takes its basic data from various kinds of standard structural databases which are compiled either from experimental X-ray scattering data, or are calculated from theory.

 Caffeine's molecular formula, C8H10N4O2, tells us its composition, but conveys no information about how how its 24 atoms are connected, and thus how it differs from any number of other compounds having the same formula.
 In order to reveal its connectivity, we use its structural formula.